wladwm/bgpexplorer/README.md

 ## Configuration

 bgpexplorer looks for configuration in file bgpexplorer.ini in current directory.
-This file have on [main] section and peer section
+This file should have [main] section and peer sections with any other names Main section parameters:
-Main section parameters:
 * httplisten - bind address and port for inner http server, default 0.0.0.0:8080.
 * httproot - path for http server files serving root, default "./contrib/".